Step-1: Entry-point

 See Runbook Ease of Use Customizations for methods to make the Runbooks more user readable and how to add comments to the nodes.

-This Runbook now has an entry-point that an authorized external/third-party entity can use to access.
+This runbook now has an entry-point that an authorized external/third-party entity can use to access.
 The next steps in this example detail the need for additional nodes to perform meaningful automation.